This page provides specific FAQs for the 2021 Challenge. Please read the general Challenge FAQs for more general questions about the Challenges.

 No, only scored entries (submitted entries that receive a score) count against the total number of allowed entries.

-For General Challenge FAQs, please visit here.
+For more general Challenge FAQs, please visit here.

 Supported by the National Institute of Biomedical Imaging and Bioengineering (NIBIB) under NIH grant R01EB030362.